IlyaSemenov/node-data-cleaner/README.md

 These are great tools, but they are often misused.
 Like, when you have a hammer everything looks like a nail.
 For example, json-schema validators do only that - they validate an object against a schema.
 However, if you build a API server for SPA, the real everyday needs are typically wider than that:

 * You need to validate data according to custom business rules, including database access
-* You need to avoid repeating the code in validation and in further object processing
+* You need to avoid repeating the same code in validation and in further object processing
 * You need to generate user-friendly error messages to send back to the UI (and put them alongside the corresponding form fields)

 data-cleaner is aimed to these specific needs, rather than a low-level or academic task of *validating against a schema*.